jordanblakey/gnome-wayland-wallpaper-slideshow/README.md

 A GNOME Shell extension that automatically cycles through desktop backgrounds from a specified folder.

+I created this extension because I couldn't find a simple, Wayland-compatible wallpaper switcher that didn't have performance issues.

 ## Features
 - Select any folder containing images.
 - Configurable switch interval (seconds).